 Also, last February 4, Gary Gensler, the U.S. Securities and Exchange Commission chairman, commented that there is no clear proposal to regulate cryptocurrencies.
 The U.S. has had years of back and forth with the crypto issue, and although the topic is now being touched on more insistently, there is still a long way to go.

 One positive thing about this that benefits the market is that the U.S. is one of the leading cryptocurrency mining and trading countries.
-Cryptocurrencies being in a regulatory gray area has helped the market's growth globally.
-Also, most institutional investment comes from there, but it doesn't mean that everything is perfect.
+Cryptocurrencies being in a regulatory gray area has helped the market’s growth globally.
+Also, most institutional investment comes from there, but it doesn’t mean everything is perfect.

-The SEC has already assured that cryptocurrencies like bitcoin are vulnerable to fraud and manipulation, so all is not rosy.
+The SEC has already assured us that cryptocurrencies like bitcoin are vulnerable to fraud and manipulation, so all is not rosy.
 It is likely that when they decide, the situation in the United States and the whole world will change dramatically.

 The IMF has spoken out